 The comprehensive reform of the Integration Act is based on the Parliament’s requirements (TrVM 6/2018) and the Parliament’s discussions of the Report of the Finnish Government on the need for a reform in integration promotion, which was based on the said requirements.
 For example, the Parliament required that integration be sped up starting from the early stage, shortening the integration period, transferring the overall responsibility for integration services to municipalities, promoting the employment of women, increasing the role of the third sector, improving the quality of language studies and incorporating a language examination into the studies.

 The comprehensive reform of the Integration Act also stems from significant legislative and structural reforms that affect the responsibilities of the actors involved and the promotion of integration.
 The reform of employment services (TE24), in particular, affects the responsibilities of the authorities with regard to the promotion of integration.
-The reform of health and social services is also taken into account in the reform of the Integration Act.
-Starting from 1 January 2023, the wellbeing services counties have been responsible for the organisation of health and social services, and the new Integration Act includes more detailed provisions on the role of the wellbeing services counties in the promotion of immigrant integration and increases multi-sectoral cooperation.
+The reform of health and social services has also been taken into account in the reform of the Integration Act.
+Starting from 1 January 2023, the wellbeing services counties have been responsible for the organisation of health and social services, and the Integration Act includes more detailed provisions on the role of the wellbeing services counties in the promotion of immigrant integration and increases multi-sectoral cooperation.

 More information: